 State universities and campuses are a key component of the state’s efforts to reduce energy use and greenhouse gas emissions in accordance with Executive Order No. 484.
-Following are links to campus sustainability web pages.
+Following are links to campus sustainability web pages (where available).

 Roxbury Community College

 - Executive Office of Energy and Environmental Affairs

 - Division of Capital Asset Management and Maintenance - DCAMM works with state facilities to add renewable energy, improve energy and water efficiency, and enhance sustainability and resiliency in existing, renovated and new buildings.

 MassDEP Regulations and Laws – Environmental regulations for Massachusetts, and tools to comply with them

 Massachusetts Environmentally Preferred Products Program – Massachusetts state government’s environmentally responsible procurement initiative

 - Energy Star – Energy efficiency resources and certified products

 - Mass Save – Efficiency rebates, programs, and training for homes, businesses, and institutions

 - Better Buildings Challenge – The U.S. Department of Energy provides technical assistance and showcases various models of green building projects throughout the United States